-^{13 93%} of reported trips were profiled for anglers who initially reported a single trip, while only 47% of trips were profiled for anglers who reported 5 trips.
-14 The CHTS compensates for incomplete trip information through a hot deck imputation process in which trip mail survey estimates of fishing prevalence were lower in questionnaire versions that highlighted the scope of the survey request and/or provided space for respondents to document trips that were prior to the reference wave.
+13 93% of reported trips were profiled for anglers who initially reported a single trip, while only 47% of trips were profiled for anglers who reported 5 trips.
+14 The CHTS compensates for incomplete trip information through a hot deck imputation process in which trip reporting error continues.
+This type of reporting error may be less likely in the CHTS, where the interviewer can confirm trip details.
+Reporting error resulting from misinterpretation of mail survey questions may contribute to differences between CHTS and mail survey estimates.
+A follow-up study, in which mail survey respondents will be re-interviewed via telephone, will be implemented during the spring of 2014 to assess the level that reported information is within the scope of the survey.